make-all/tuya-local/README.md

 [![Lines of Code](https://sonarcloud.io/api/project_badges/measure?project=make-all_tuya-local&metric=ncloc)](https://sonarcloud.io/dashboard?id=make-all_tuya-local)
 [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=make-all_tuya-local&metric=coverage)](https://sonarcloud.io/dashboard?id=make-all_tuya-local)

+This is a Home Assistant add-on to support Wi-fi devices running Tuya firmware without going via the Tuya cloud.
+Using this integration does not stop your devices from sending status to the Tuya cloud, so this should not be seen as a security measure, rather it improves speed and reliability by using local connections, and may unlock some features of your device, or even unlock whole devices, that are not supported by the Tuya cloud API.
+Currently the focus is mainly on climate devices, which are not well supported by other similar integrations.
+The long term plan is to overhaul the architecture to make adding new devices a matter of adding a single configuration file.
+Until that is done I will not be adding simpler devices like switches and lights which can be covered by [rospogrigio/localtuya](https://github.com/rospogrigio/localtuya/).

 The `tuya_local` component integrates Goldair WiFi-enabled [heaters](http://www.goldair.co.nz/product-catalogue/heating/wifi-heaters), [dehumidifiers](http://www.goldair.co.nz/product-catalogue/heating/dehumidifiers) and [fans](http://www.goldair.co.nz/product-catalogue/cooling/pedestal-fans/40cm-dc-quiet-fan-with-wifi-and-remote-gcpf315), Kogan WiFi-enabled [heaters](https://www.kogan.com/au/c/smarterhome-range/shop/heating-cooling/) and [plugs](https://www.kogan.com/au/shop/connected-home/smart-plug/), Andersson heaters, Eurom [heaters](https://eurom.nl/en/product-category/heating/wifi-heaters/), Purline [heaters](https://www.purline.es/hoti-m100--ean-8436545097380.htm) and Garden PAC pool [heatpumps](https://www.iot-pool.com/en/products/bomba-de-calor-garden-pac-full-inverter) into Home Assistant, enabling control of setting the following parameters via the UI and the following services:

 ### Climate devices